dymmond/lilya/docs/en/docs/authentication.md

 Lilya provides two built-in user implementations: `AnonymousUser()` and `BasicUser(username)`.
 `BasicUser` defaults to use an `id` field when available with fallback `display_name` for creating the `identifier`.

+**What is the benefit of using `identifier`?**

+Basically `identifier` is an abstraction of ids.
+Some may are integers, some are strings.
+The difference to `display_name` is that, `display_name` can be an non-unique string but `identifier` should identify an resource.
+This is particular handy for third-party libraries which depend on an unique identification.

 ## AuthCredentials

 Authentication credentials should be considered distinct from user identities.